rjw57/richwareham.com-static/_posts/2014-11-09-ocr-in-python.md

 ![png]({{ site.baseurl}}/images/2014-11-09-ocr-in-python_files/2014-11-09-ocr-in-python_32_1.png)

 Looks good.
-If we had got any matches wrong we would have a bery strong white or black line where the matched symbol differed from the actual.
+If we had got any matches wrong we would have a very strong white or black line where the matched symbol differed from the actual.
 The final step is to turn the match indexes into a transcription.
 We'll write out the code again using the symbol index in place of the symbol: